intoo-solutions/imgpush/README.md

 ```

 5. When the deployment is finished, the READY column should be `1/1`.
-6. Afterwards you can forward the port to your local machine and upload an image via your webbrowser (visit http://127.0.0.1:5000/).
+6. Afterwards you can forward the port to your local machine and upload a file via your webbrowser (visit http://127.0.0.1:5000/).

 ```
 $ kubectl -n imgpush port-forward service/imgpush 5000